Enfield, London: Silver Street White House

-The White House in Silver Street – now a doctors' surgery – was the home of Joseph Whitaker, publisher and founder of Whitaker's Almanack, who lived there from 1820 until his death in 1895.
-(Inscription on Blue Plaque on The White House, Silver Street, Enfield.)
+The White House in Silver Street – now a doctors' surgery – was the home of Joseph Whitaker, publisher and founder of Whitaker's Almanack; he lived there from 1820 until his death in 1895.

 World's first ATM

 Enfield Town had the world's first cash machine or automatic teller machine, invented by John Shepherd-Barron.
-It was installed at the local branch of Barclays Bank on 27 June 1967 and was opened by the actor and Enfield resident Reg Varney.
+It was installed at the local branch of Barclays Bank on 27 June 1967 and was opened by actor and Enfield resident Reg Varney.

 The Civic Centre

 Enfield Town houses the Civic Centre, the headquarters of the Borough administration, where Council and committee meetings are also held.

 Demography

 Neighbourhoods and villages of Enfield include: Botany Bay, Brimsdown, Bulls Cross, Bullsmoor, Bush Hill Park, Clay Hill, Crews Hill, Enfield Highway, Enfield Lock, Enfield Wash, Forty Hill, Freezywater, Gordon Hill, Grange Park, Ponders End, and World's End.
 The official estimate of Enfield's population is 156,858 as of 2018, counted from 10 electoral wards that make up Enfield.

 In the 2011 census, the Town ward (covering areas north from the Southbury Road) was 82% white (68% British, 10% Other, 3% Irish).
 The largest non-white group, Black African, claimed 3%.
 The District is also covered by the Chase, Highlands, Grange, Southbury, Lock, Highway, Turkey Street and Bush Hill Park wards.
 Of these, the Lock ward had the highest minority proportion, 45.1% of its population.

 Highlands ward had the highest male and female life expectancies from 2009 to 2013, 82.5 and 87.2 years respectively.
 The lowest was 76.7 years in Enfield Lock, and 81.4 years in Chase, respectively.

 Enfield Lock is the only ward where most houses were rented, 50.1%.
 At the opposite end, in Bush Hill Park 78.5% of houses were owned by the household.